-- Vessel Certificate of Registration
+- Vessel Certificate of Registration;

-- Vessel Certificate of Classification
+- Vessel Certificate of Classification;

-- Most recent inspection by a recognised marine surveyor (Such as OVID, Lloyds or AMSA)
+- Most recent inspection by a recognised marine surveyor (such as OVID, Lloyds or AMSA);

-- Crew and master qualifications
+- Master qualifications for each rotation; and,

 - Certificate of vessel insurances.

 At any stage of the contract, the Authorised Officer may request a further independent Vessel Condition and Suitability surveys or other assurances to support a seaworthiness determination.
 This can include a site inspection by the Client Representative or access to certain inspection databases such as the Offshore Vessel Inspection Database (OVID).